ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - .toggle all command currently non-functional (fix planned soon..).
 - there is a issue with Killaura and Nuker.
 However, this will be fixed.

+## Next Module Ideas to add to this client

+- Command Block Modifier (and access to server settings) (like mod rank in a way)

 ## 🧩 Dev Notes

 Always update VERSIONFILE, tampermonkey.js, and injection.js together.